Living Conditions Survey (LCS)

 c) The biographical period of the person, since the survey collects biographical information, so the time period will be different for each person.

-d) In some isolated questions, information is collected referring to other moments of time, such as, for example, the period of the last twelve months, the last four weeks, the week prior to the week of the interview, etc.
+d) In some isolated questions, information is collected referring to other moments of time, such as, for example, the period of the last twelve months, the last four weeks, etc.

 - 5.1Reference period